Wayne Morris: Early life and career

-His film debut came in China Clipper (1936).
+His film debut was in the China Clipper (1936).
 He played the title character of Kid Galahad (1937), a story of a young prizefighter that featured some of Hollywood's biggest stars, Bette Davis, Edward G. Robinson and Humphrey Bogart.
 His career flourished in films like Brother Rat, which starred Ronald Reagan, and in Bogart's only horror film, The Return of Doctor X (1939).

 Military service

 While filming Flight Angels (1940), Morris became interested in flying and became a pilot.
 With war in the wind, he joined the United States Naval Reserve and became a United States Navy aviator in 1942, leaving his film career behind for the duration of World War II.

 Morris was considered by the Navy as physically 'too big' to fly fighters.
 After being turned down several times as a fighter pilot, he went to his uncle-in-law, Commander David McCampbell, imploring him for the chance to fly fighters.
 McCampbell said "Give me a letter."
 He flew the F6F Hellcat off the aircraft carrier with Fighter Squadron 15 (VF-15), the famed "McCampbell Heroes."

 A December 15, 1944, Associated Press news story reported that Morris was "credited with 57 aerial sorties, shooting down seven Japanese Zeros, sinking an escort vessel and an antiaircraft gunboat and helping sink a submarine and damage a heavy cruiser and a minelayer."
 He was awarded four Distinguished Flying Crosses and two Air Medals.